briandrum/codes.forchagrin.com/_chapters/chapter-1153-solar-energy-systems.md

     3. _(3)_ The size and location of any structure is the minimum necessary to serve the needs of the building(s) on the property.

-5. _(e)_ When locating a solar panel, it is the property owner’s responsibility to consider current and future development, growth of trees and vegetation, and other obstructions that might interfere with solar access.
+5. _(e)_ When locating a solar panel, it is the property owner's responsibility to consider current and future development, growth of trees and vegetation, and other obstructions that might interfere with solar access.
 Nothing in this section shall prohibit the owner of the solar energy system from requesting or